lukezhangui/thoughts/A journal of learning and experiments.md

 # A journal of my experiments on learning

+# learning about movement and the effect on intelligence  #

+I have always thought that eventually, learning thru movement will have an effect on intelligence.
+Originally, I thought that it would make memory easier, make visualization clearer and better, and other things generally related to the normal concept of smartness.
+That is, someone that can respond faster, recall more, and make many associations.

+I had always knew that this was likely to be a poor model of intelligence, and that the actual improvements would likely to be broader and less...directly... applicable.

+Today, my I had a new revelation.
+Learning *does* indeed affect intelligence, but in a completely unexpected way.
+What learning does is give a physical representation of abstract ideas.
+Ideas such as maps, mental direction, paradigms and models.
+These are common tools used in just about every field of endeavour.
+However, like always, the solution is in plain sight.
+Greater intelligence does not simply mean a difference in specific feats of mental ability, rather, intelligence seem to be about being better able to conceive and apply different models of thinking.

+I know this is not a novel concept, or even an attractive one.
+For one, this means that a smart person is not inherently better at doing something than another.
+He probably doesn't even learn faster, but he learns more concretely.
+He has more *physical* memories, and mental understandings to draw upon.

+No abstract idea is truly abstract.
+Everything must be conceived by the human mind.
+No conception is passive, everything begins with an intention.
+In this way, learning about the intentions of movement doesnt directly translate into greater abilities, but it does translate in how one perceives new thoughts. __That__ is why a painter can be near-sighted and still be great, why a musician can be loosing his physical agility but still be awe-inspiring.

+The learning of a specific thing is always specific.
+It does not translate into another learning.
+Painting is simply painting, piano is just piano.
+There is probably no magic that can allow one to learn everything without actually learning everything.
+The magic is in how fast we learn, and more importantly, how concretely we learn.
+The conrete thought is easier to remember, and better for thinking.

 # The direction of a single movement. #

 Direction does not naturally exist.
 There is the unconscious feeling of gravity, and equilibrium, but actual direction is a learned thing.
 Think of the airplane pilots that mistakes the ocean for the sky and you'll understand what I mean.